What You’ll Find in this Case Study:

 Mobile Compatibility: Today, due to the rise in mobile technology, media portals need to have a strong mobile presence to keep pace with the changing lifestyle.
 As a result, developing a responsive web design is crucial for companies.

-Inventory Control Management Challenges in the M&E Industry
+Challenges of big data analytics in the M&E Industry

 Use Cases of Inventory Control Management in the M&E Industry: